 While Stephens College is the second-oldest women’s college in the country, it’s located in a large, coeducational college town.
 Ranked as one of the best college towns in America, Columbia, Missouri, is home to 36,000+ college students.
 It has it all: film, music, and arts festivals; miles of nature and bike trails; SEC football; and a fantastic downtown with funky coffee shops, quirky bookstores, great restaurants, beautiful parks, and a variety of live music venues.

 Most undergraduates live on campus—steps away from friends, professors, classrooms, labs, dining, and free laundry facilities.
 Students also have access to facility crews when needed and around-the-clock security.
-Stephens offers traditional residential halls, special housing communities, and apartment-style suites and options—all with residential advisors and programming.
+Stephens offers traditional residence halls, special housing communities, apartment-style suites, and other options—all with residential advisors and programming.

 And attending a women’s college has its advantages.
 Studies have shown that graduates of women’s colleges go on to be more successful than women at co-ed colleges.
 They graduate feeling more prepared for their first job and are twice as likely to complete an advanced degree as public college graduates.

 Ninety-eight percent of Stephens’s students receive some form of financial aid.
 The College Office of Financial Aid is always available to help families understand their options.